Having A Destination Wedding? Here's What Goes In the Welcome Bag

 Tell your guests how to reach the people you've designated as go-to contacts (family members, wedding attendants, and/or your wedding planner).
-Include both their cell phone numbers (be sure to get ones that work locally, even if you have to rent) and the landline number for their hotel rooms.
-Don't include your contact info -- most people won't feel comfortable bothering you, and you'll have enough on your mind already.
+Include their cell phone numbers (be sure to have ones that work locally) and the number for their hotel rooms.
+Don't include your contact info—most people won't feel comfortable bothering you, and you'll have enough on your mind already.

 A Welcome Letter

 Tell your guests how happy you are that they've made the trip with a short and sweet note.
 For simplicity's sake, you can use your computer to type and print the letters, but sign each one in ink for a personal touch.

 List all of the weekend's events, including any optional ones.
 Include the time, location, dress code and any other important details for each.
 Be sure to mention any extra costs for activities such as tours, lessons, sports activities and so on.

 Ask the hotel to give you a reliable one—don't trust something you find on the Internet unless it's posted by an authority like the chamber of commerce or visitor's bureau.